 “As a child, I always had a sense of who God was, even though I didn’t really know Him,” Rick explains.
 “I always had the prompting of the Holy Spirit, even though I didn’t know where it was coming from.
 I also believe that long before I made a serious commitment to Christ, He had His hands on my life.”

 Several years after Rick’s commitment to Christ, he felt lead to leave The Outlaws, the secular rock group that he earned 2 Gold Records with, and commit his music to ministry.
-Eventually, he would release 11 albums, with six #1 songs and nine Top 5 hits, and a Dove Award nomination and 4 SAMMY Awards.
+Eventually, he would release 11 albums, with six #1 songs and nine Top 5 hits, a Dove Award nomination and 4 SAMMY Awards.
 Supporting those records and sharing the Gospel he has performed across the United States and around the world for a large part of his life.

 “If there is one thing I want to be remembered for as an artist and friend, it is as an encourager, a man who always stands on the foundation of God’s word and encourages through the love, support and promises of Christ,” says Rick.
 “I’m not a hellfire and brimstone guy; it’s just about ‘You can do it, God’s given you the power, and his Grace is the power for you to do what you are called to do.
 Know who you are in Christ, get out there and do it.’”

 Rick is currently on staff at Grace Chapel in Leiper’s Fork TN as Pastoral Care Pastor.
 Rick and Diana, his wife of 49 years, live in Franklin, TN, have 2 daughters, a son-in-law and 2 grandchildren, Niki, Nina, Todd, Luke & Eva.